How much do stockbrokers make? Where do they get their money? The answers could have implications for your investments!

-Keep in mind that every dollar you pay someone to do work that you could do (and probably faster) is a dollar that's not earning money for you.
+Every dollar you pay someone to do work that you could do (and probably faster) is a dollar that's not earning money for you.

-According to the US Bureau of Labor Statistics, the median income for a stockbroker was $71,720 in 2012.
-As a median, half of all brokers make more than this amount and half make less.
+According to the US Bureau of Labor Statistics, the median income for a stockbroker was $64,120 in 2018.
+(This is down from $71,720 in 2012).
+Because this is a median value, half of all brokers make more than this amount and half make less.

 According to the PayScale stock broker survey, the largest source of wages in this profession (and the source with the largest range of variance) is commissions.
 As with many sales professions, with experience and promotions, salary often becomes a negligible component of total compensation—the better the broker, the more in commissions he or she expects to receive.
 Sometimes a stockbroker can make a six figure salary from commissions alone.

 Where does this money come from?
 You already know the answer; the more you trade, the more you pay.
 Chasing the fluctuations of one stock or another generates more and more fees and income for your broker.
 Even if your broker isn't providing market-beating advice to you, you're still paying for their time.